Peter Pan (1953 film): Critical reaction

 Peter Pan received generally positive reviews from critics upon release, some of whom praised the animation but felt it veered too far from the play.
 Bosley Crowther of The New York Times criticized the film's lack of faithfulness to the original play, claiming it "has the story but not the spirit of Peter Pan as it was plainly conceived by its author and is usually played on the stage".
 Nevertheless, he praised the colors are "more exciting and the technical features of the job, such as the synchronization of voices with the animation of lips, are very good".
 However, Time magazine gave the film a highly favorable review, writing "it is a lively feature-length Technicolor excursion into a world that glows with an exhilarating charm and a gentle joyousness."
-Mae Tinee of The Chicago Tribune wrote: "The backgrounds are delightfully picturesque, the music only so-so.
+The Chicago Tribune wrote: "The backgrounds are delightfully picturesque, the music only so-so.
 The film is designed for broad effect, with the accent of comedy.
 I'm sure the youngsters who grow up with cartoons will be right at home with all the characters."
 Variety described the film as a "feature cartoon of enchanting quality.
 The music score is fine, highlighting the constant buzz of action and comedy, but the songs are less impressive than usually encountered in such a Disney presentation."
 Harrison's Reports felt the film was "another Walt Disney masterpiece.
 It should prove a delight, not only to children, but also to every adult.
 The animation is so good that the characters appear almost natural."

 Giving the film 3 1/2 stars out of 4, Gene Siskel of the Chicago Tribune noted the "drawing of Tinkerbelle [sic] and the flamboyance of Captain Hook" as well as the "quality music mixed with appropriate animation" were the film's major highlights.
 Michael Jackson cited Peter Pan as his favorite film, and from it he derived the name of his estate, Neverland Ranch, in Santa Barbara, California, where he had a private amusement park.
 Ronald D. Moore, one of the executive producers of the re-imagined Battlestar Galactica, has cited this film as the inspiration for the series' theme of the cyclical nature of time, using the film's opening line, "All of this has happened before and it will all happen again", as a key tenet of the culture's scripture.